karelvlk/chatbot-csharp/docs/prg-doc.md

 - **MemoryManager**: Manages short-term and long-term memory for maintaining context during conversations.
 Includes subclasses like BufferMemory and SummaryMemory.
 - **PromptGenerator**: Generates prompts for the LLM based on user input and context from MemoryManager.

 **NOTE**: The documentation below, describing modules, classes, and methods, is based on the `chatbot.xml` file.
 This file was generated from XML documentation comments within the code.
-It was created using OpenAI's ChatGPT-4o model, and while it aims for accuracy, there may be some errors or inconsistencies.
+This human readable markdown was created using OpenAI's ChatGPT-4o model, and while it aims for accuracy, there may be some errors or inconsistencies.

 ---